 - The max # of home loans at any one time is four.
 According to Fannie Mae / Freddie Mac, you can possibly have up to ten residential home loans, but after four it becomes a bit more difficult to get additional loans, so decided to keep it at four.

-- Cash flow per property is $400 a month – vacancy, property management & future maintenance have already been taken into account.
+- Cash flow per property is $400 a month.
 This number was chosen because this is very attainable, as proven by my own rental property.

 - All the cash flow throughout the year is saved and goes back into paying down the home loans at the end of the year.